 | Netherlands | AGS / e-Customs (Dutch Customs e-portal / AGS system evolutions) |

-| Poland | SAD / ICS / e-Customs portal (Krajowy System Celny / e-Deklaracje celne) |
+| Poland | SAD / ICS / e-Customs portal (National Customs System / electronic customs declarations) |

-| Portugal | AT (Autoridade Tributária) – e-customs portal / Electronic declaration system |
+| Portugal | AT (Tax and Customs Authority) – e-customs portal / Electronic declaration system |

 | Romania | Customs Electronic Declaration System (Vamal electronic system / e-Customs) |

-| Slovakia | eCustoms / NCTS / national declaration portal (local name may vary) |
+| Slovakia | eCustoms / NCTS / national declaration portal (local name varies) |

 | Slovenia | SIAIS / e-Customs (Slovenian Automated Import System) |

-| Sweden | Tullverket e-services / e-Customs (Swedish customs e-declaration portal) |
+| Sweden | Tullverkets e-services / e-Customs (Swedish customs e-declaration portal) |

-The SAD (Single Administrative Document) has until now been the standard form for all customs declarations (imports, exports and transit).
+The SAD Single Administrative Document has until now been the standard form for all customs declarations (imports, exports and transit).

 - European interoperability: electronic systems enable harmonised information exchange between all Member States.